hanatoneko/LCF-Projects/README_main.txt

 Here's a breakdown of the folders of code, and each folder has its own readme for the files inside:

+*note the directory addresses for experiment data, cplex location, etc will need to be updated for any files you want to use

 main code: the files in this folder  (i.e. not in a subfolder).
-They should function, and all files were used in the official paper experiments
+They should function, and all files were used in the official paper experiments.

 early code: mostly experiments or directions I was looking into before finding the paths we end up going with.
 Most of this code is pretty old and I don't really know what it does, much of it might not work or have errors.
 Would have deleted but left just in case anyone found the material to have any value.